Breast Augmentation (Breast Implants or Fat Transfer) in Boston

 Joan Rivers wrote a wonderful book titled: MEN ARE STUPID…AND THEY LIKE BIG BOOBS.
 If you haven’t read the book yet, consider picking up a copy or browsing through a copy in our office.
 It’s not only hilarious, it also offers great insight into plastic surgery and cosmetic surgery operations with her “straight-talking advice on cosmetic surgery, and better living through looking better.”

 Breast augmentation is the most popular cosmetic operation performed by top board certified plastic surgeons because, as Joan Rivers notes, “breasts make the world go round.”
-Breast augmentation is for a woman who feels that her breast size or shape is not in harmony with her body or who desires more breast fullness.
+Breast augmentation is for a woman who feels that her breast size or shape is not in harmony with her body or for a woman who desires more breast fullness.
 Breast implants can create natural appearing and natural feeling breasts to rejuvenate volume loss from aging, pregnancy, breast feeding, or weight loss - perhaps your tummy and bum look great from your Peloton classes…..but your breasts have deflated.
 Other common reasons for breast augmentation are to make the breasts more proportionate with the body, to feel more attractive, or to make breasts more perky.
 All patients have some asymmetry between breasts, and breast augmentation provides an opportunity to improve symmetry.
-Some women may also want a breast lift if your breasts have fallen or developed breast “ptosis”.
+Some women may also want a breast lift if your breasts have fallen or sag and developed breast “ptosis”.
 A breast lift (mastopexy) can be performed at the same time as a breast augmentation or as a separate operation.
 Fat grafting or fat transfer can also complement breast augmentation or breast lift.

 Breast implants can be filled with either silicone or saline (salt water) - either way, the outer shell is made of silicone.
 Silicone is made from silicon, a naturally occurring element.
 Because of its safety, silicone is used in many medical devices and surgical implants.
 Silicone breast implants are a soft cohesive gel with a natural feeling.
 The cohesiveness of the gel and the fullness of the implant can be selected.
 Patients must be at least 22 years old to have silicone gel breast implants.
 Patients younger than 22 years of age may qualify for silcone implants if they have chest deformities or congenital breast asymmetry.
 The surface of breast implants can be smooth or textured.
 Smooth implants are more commonly used and we, along with many surgeons, have moved away from using textured implants and don’t recommend them.
 Breast implants can be round or teardrop shaped.
 Round implants may provide more fullness of the upper breast while shaped implants may provide more fullness of the lower breast.
 Round implants are more common, and when a woman is standing, round implants have a shape similar to shaped implants while having the advantage of softer less rigid gel.